CSC207-UofT/course-project-group-039-foodies/phase1/design_document.md

 _Liskov substitution principle_:
   * Filters and sorts can be interchanged safely, and the program would still run as intended.
-  * Commands can all be interchanged with each other in the CLI, and the code would function as intended
+  * Commands can all be interchanged with each other in the CLI, and the code would function as intended.
   * However, a current flaw in the design is that the GUI has no PageManager to manage how pages work, so running a command that uses the PageManager in the GUI would result in a NullPointerException, the Liskov substitution principle fails in this respect.

 _Interface segregation principle_: